Artful Homemaking

 Here are the supplies you’ll need to get your recipes organized:

-I already had everything except the binder, so that made this project fairly simple.
 The only thing I needed to do in preparation was to print off the Well-Ordered Kitchen printables I was planning to use.

 I love this collection of kitchen printables!
 It’s perfect for organizing your recipes and it’s also helpful for meal planning and pantry organization!